davidgasquez/handbook/content/rationality.md

 ## Making Decisions

 - Decision making is the process we use to identify and choose alternatives, producing a final choice, which may or may not result in an action.
 It's basically a problem-solving activity, and it can be more or less rational or irrational based on the decision maker's values, beliefs, and (perceived) knowledge.
+- Living a good life depends on our ability to make good decisions constantly.
 - The decisions you make fall into two categories:
   - Prioritizing — Which path should you take first?
   - Allocating — How much attention, time, and capital should you spend on this?